Skip to main content

 If something looks off:

-• Check your timezone in Dashboard → Scheduling Settings
+• Check your time zone in Dashboard → Scheduling → Availability

-If someone books time using your Fyxer link and you/they need to reschedule:
+If someone books time using your Fyxer link and you or they need to reschedule:

 • If needed, paste your scheduling link into that email so they can rebook